-Stanley Krippner, PhD, is a professor of psychology at Saybrook University, in Oakland, California.
+Stanley Krippner, PhD, was a professor of psychology and a founding faculty member at Saybrook University in California for nearly 50 years.
 He is a Fellow in five APA divisions, and the past-president of two divisions (30 and 32).
 Formerly, he was director of the Maimonides Medical Center Dream Research Laboratory, in Brooklyn, New York.
 Krippner is a pioneer in the study of consciousness, having conducted research for over 50 years in the areas of dreams, hypnosis, shamanism, and dissociation, often from a cross-cultural perspective, and with an emphasis on anomalous phenomena that seem to question mainstream paradigms.
 He is co-editor of The Shamanic Powers of Rolling Thunder (Bear/Inner Traditions, 2016), Working with Dreams and PTSD Nightmares (Praeger, 2016), Varieties of Anomalous Experience: Examining the Scientific Evidence, 2nd ed.
-(APA, 2014), Mysterious Minds (Praeger, 2010), and Debating Psychic Experience (Praeger, 2010); and co-author of Demystifying Shamans and Their World (Imprint Academic, 2011), Perchance to Dream (Nova Science, 2009), Extraordinary Dreams and How to Work with Them (SUNY, 2002), and many other books.
+(APA, 2014), Mysterious Minds (Praeger, 2010), and Debating Psychic Experience (Praeger, 2010); and co-author of The Voice of Rolling Thunder (Bear/Inner Traditions, 2012), Demystifying Shamans and Their World (Imprint Academic, 2011), Perchance to Dream (Nova Science, 2009), Extraordinary Dreams and How to Work with Them (SUNY, 2002), and many other books.
 He has written over 1200 scholarly articles, chapters, papers, and publications.

 Stanley has conducted workshops and seminars on dreams and/or hypnosis in Argentina, Brazil, Canada, China, Colombia, Cuba, Cyprus, Ecuador, Finland, France, Germany, Great Britain, Italy, Japan, Lithuania, Mexico, the Netherlands, Panama, the Philippines, Portugal, Puerto Rico, Russia, South Africa, Spain, Sweden, Venezuela, and at the last four congresses of the Interamerican Psychological Association.
 He is a member of the editorial board for the Journal of Indian Psychology and Revista Argentina de Psicologia Paranormal, and the advisory board for InternationalSchool for Psychotherapy, Counseling, and Group Leadership (St. Petersburg) and the Czech Unitaria (Prague).
 He holds faculty appointments at the Universidade Holistica Internacional (Brasilia) and the Instituto de Medicina y Tecnologia Avanzada de la Conducta (Ciudad Juarez).
 He has given invited addresses for the Chinese Academy of Sciences, the Russian Academy of Pedagogical Sciences, and the School for Diplomatic Studies, Montevideo, Uruguay.
 He is a Fellow of the Society for the Scientific Study of Religion, and has published cross-cultural studies on spiritual content in dreams.